chao-ji/reddit/README.md

 <img src="https://github.com/chao-ji/reddit/blob/master/wordcloud1.png" width="600">
 <img src="https://github.com/chao-ji/reddit/blob/master/wordcloud2.png" width="600">
-2. Semantic "map" of users from rMensRights and rFeminism
+2. Semantic "map" of users from rMensRights and rFeminism.
+Users are represented as real-valued vectors in multi-dimensional space.
+Users whose posts are semantically similar are spatially close to each other.
+Users that are representative of rMR and rFem are colored in orange and cyan
 <img src="https://github.com/chao-ji/reddit/blob/master/authorvec1.png" width="600">
 3. Posts can be represented as real-valued vectors in multi-dimensional space.
 We can also find vectors that are most representative of the semantic features of posts in rMR and rFem (semantic poles).
-The following shows show that posts semantically close rMR pole receive greater scores than posts semantically close to rFem pole.
+The following figure shows that posts semantically close rMR pole received greater scores than posts semantically close to rFem pole.
 <img src="https://github.com/chao-ji/reddit/blob/master/score_sempoles.png" width="600">